 You’ll need the round pot’s height and diameter to calculate its volume.
 So, here’s how to work out the pot’s volume:

-- Measure the round pot’s diameter.
+- Measure the round pot’s diameter (see the method above)

 - Measure the round pot’s height.